theboi/render-app/README.md

 ### Terminology
 - Beat:
-  - A Beat refers to an instance of a pattern of signals that are used to animate Objects in the Scene.
+  - A Beat refers to an instance of a pattern that are used to animate Objects in the Scene.
-  - Beats can be put together in the Timeline to form a more complex new Beat.
+  - Beats can be put together in the Timeline to form more complex new Beats.
 - Object:
   - An Object refers to an item in the Scene that can be animated using Beats.
 - Mixer: